HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1171715/sp2/README.md

 FilterCellRangeView
 Spreadsheet

 The user can click on the button, which indicates a popup window to show up, where a new View is created.
-On the sheet, the user can select the range of cells in the table (which are stored in a matrix with the start and end cell, as it was explained in chapter 3), and after given a formula, the chosen row will stay visible or may change to invisible, depending on the boolean formula.
+On the sheet, the user can select the range of cells in the table (which are stored in a matrix with the start and end cell), and after given a formula, the chosen row will stay visible or may change to invisible, depending on the boolean formula.

 System sequence diagram: